breatheco-de/apiv2/README.md

 # troubleshooting

-- Executable \`yapf\` not found: this appear because the pre-commit use the python that found in the $PATH, this project has `yapf` installed in a virtual environment
+- `` Executable `yapf\` not found ``: this appear because the pre-commit use the python that found in the $PATH, this project has `yapf` installed in a virtual environment

 ```bash
 # You should run the commands in the virtual environment